anna2/nimble/README.md

 #Nimble

-Nimble is a lightweight Ruby web framework build on top of Rack.
+Nimble is a lightweight Ruby web framework built on top of Rack.
 To get started, ```gem install nimble_framework```.
 Then:

 1. Create a .rb file and ```require 'nimble_framework'```.
 Then create an app class that inherits from Nimble::Main and start declaring routes.